geluso/macos_menubar_next_wallpaper/README.md

 of curating the set of photos I'd like an app that simply allows me to manually skip through photos I don't like as desktop wallpapers.

+Your wallpaper must be set to show photos from a folder changing them randomly on some timestep.
+See the screenshot of system settings at the end of this README.

 ## Example

 ![Next Wallpaper logo](./sample_small2.gif)